Mark Hertling: Early life and education

 Hertling was born in St. Louis, Missouri.
 He attended Christian Brothers College High School, then located in Clayton, Missouri, graduating in 1971.
 He is a member of the CBC Alumni Hall of Fame, elected in 2010.
 In 1975, Hertling was commissioned as a second lieutenant in the Armor Branch after graduation from the United States Military Academy at West Point.
 While at West Point, Hertling was on the NCAA Division I Swimming and Water Polo Team, and he was active as a member of his class committee and attained the rank of Cadet Captain.

-Hertling received a Master of Science in Kinesiology from Indiana University, a Master of Military Arts and Sciences from the Command and General Staff College at Fort Leavenworth, Kansas, and a Master of National Security and Strategic Studies from the National War College in Washington, D.C.
+Hertling received a Master of Science in kinesiology from Indiana University School of Public Health-Bloomington in 1984, a Master of Military Arts and Sciences from the Command and General Staff College at Fort Leavenworth, Kansas, and a Master of National Security and Strategic Studies from the National War College in Washington, D.C.
 In May 2019 he received a doctorate in business administration from the Crummer School of Business, Rollins College, defending research regarding physician leadership in the healthcare industry.